What's New!

 In 568 new invaders crossed the eastern Alps and rapidly gained control of northern Italy: they were

-called Longobards, after their long lances (eventually they gave their name to Lombardy, the region
+called Longobards, after their long lances or beards (eventually they gave their name to Lombardy, the region

-around Milan).
-Like the Ostrogoths, they came from Pannonia (where they had been
+Similar to the Ostrogoths, the Longobards came from Pannonia (where they had been

 allowed to settle by Emperor Justinian) and they were Arian.
 Unlike the Ostrogoths, however